mathanrajsaveetha/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 ## Program:
 ```
 Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: mathan raj
+Developed by: IYYANAR S
-RegisterNumber:212222230079
+RegisterNumber:212222240036
 ```

 ## Output: